PavelGural/devops/devops.md

     * you will not possible to proceed business
     * you’re going to use AWS for a long time
     * ...
+    *
-In a lot of cases, AWS forgives you
+ AWS forgives you in a lot of cases.